learnwithparam/website/content/blog/basic-routing-in-react-router/index.md

 - Home page (`/`)
 - About page (`/about`)

-Create a simple react app using `create-react-app`.
+Create a simple react app using `create-react-app` CLI.
+Its very easy with npx - `npx create-react-app my-react-app`

 ```jsx
 // App.js